I think many of us get into a routine when it comes to going to…

 There is a wee bit of boulder hopping just before you reach tree line.
 Once at tree line the trails go all over the place so look up and to your right (east) and start making your own way up and over a couple of talus filled hills to gain the high point.

 From there you can wander towards the cirque – and decide how far up you want to travel.
 It’s about a kilometre from tree line to get into the cirque.

 How about adding on a hike to the summit of Little Arethusa?

 Want to spend more time enjoying the beauty of the mountains?
-Add on the hike to the summit of Little Arethusa – situated northwest of Arethusa Cirque near Ptarmigan Cirque.
+Add on the hike to the summit of Little Arethusa – situated northwest near Ptarmigan Cirque.